-- Hadoop has been demonstrated on GNU/Linux clusters with 2000 nodes. - Win32 is supported as a development platform.
-Distributed operation has not been well tested on Win32, so this is not a production platform.
+- GNU/Linux is supported as a development and production platform.
+Hadoop has been demonstrated on GNU/Linux clusters with 2000 nodes. - Win32 is supported as a development platform.
+Distributed operation has not been well tested on Win32, so it is not supported as a production platform.